Juan José Echeverría

-Juan José Echeverría y Martínez de Lejarza (November 24, 1769 - May 16, 1851) was a Basque merchant and administrator in the Kingdom of Guatemala.
-He was appointed as the Corregidor de Quetzaltenango during the Independence movement.
+Juan José Echeverría y Martínez de Lejarza (November 24, 1769 – May 16, 1851), known as Juan José de Echeverría, was a Basque merchant, administrator, and delegate who most notably served as Corregidor of Quetzaltenango (1819-1821) in the final-years of the Kingdom of Guatemala.
+He later served in high-government positions during the early-years of the Federal Republic.